Sample weekly plan

 Want this from your own games?

-Join the learner waitlist for weekly improvement plans, daily reflection prompts, and next-game focus cards built from the positions you actually reach.
+Join the learner waitlist for weekly improvement plans, daily reflection prompts, next-game focus cards, and human review on Guided.